criesbeck/custom-react-hooks-forms/README.md

 Changes:
   - replaced Bulma with [rbx](https://dfee.github.io/rbx) components
   - incorporated suggestions from comments section on simplifying usage and avoiding a uncontrolled to controlled error
+  - added optional second argument for initializating fields
-  - added support for checkboxes, with example
+  - added support for checkboxes
+  - added select example with initialization
+  - added checkbox example

 ![A login form built in React and rbx, using custom React Hooks to power the form](./screenshot.png?raw=true)